Snaipe/Criterion/doc/intro.rst

 Features
 --------

+* C99 and C++11 compatible.
 * Tests are automatically registered when declared.
+* Implements a xUnit framework structure.
 * A default entry point is provided, no need to declare a main unless you want to do special handling.
 * Test are isolated in their own process, crashes and signals can be reported and tested.
+* Unified interface between C and C++: include the criterion header and it *just* works.
+* Supports parameterized tests and theories.
 * Progress and statistics can be followed in real time with report hooks.
 * TAP output format can be enabled with an option.
-* Runs on Linux, FreeBSD, Mac OS X, and Windows (Compiling with MinGW GCC).
+* Runs on Linux, FreeBSD, Mac OS X, and Windows (Compiling with MinGW GCC and Visual Studio 2015+).
-* xUnit framework structure